Stella, l'amie de Maimie

+Presentation

-“Stella, l’amie de Maimie” is the only community group in Montreal that works exclusively and specifically with sex workers.
-Founded in 1995, “by and for” community organization has the goal of improving the life and work conditions of all women-identified sex workers in Montreal.
-Their programs also promote good health practices and the respect for the human rights of sex workers.
-The organization encourages empowerment and solidarity by and amongst sex workers, which means that all its actions favour the individual and collective responsibility of these sex workers.
+Stella, l’amie de Maimie is the only community group in Montreal that works exclusively and specifically with sex workers.
+Established in 1995, this community organization, created "by and for" its members, is dedicated to enhancing the quality of life and working conditions for all women-identified sex workers in Montreal.
+Through its programs, the organization advocates for good health practices and upholds the human rights of sex workers.
+Emphasizing empowerment and solidarity, the organization actively supports individual and collective responsibility among sex workers in all its initiatives.
 Stella serves all kinds of sex workers and maintains an ongoing presence in sex work venues, including streets, escort agencies, massage parlors and strip bars.

-The organization initially started with a founding board of four employees, and a dedicated group of volunteers and sympathizers.
+The organization initially started with a founding board of four employees and a dedicated group of volunteers and sympathizers.
 There is no specific religious affiliation within this organization.
 Stella participants are active on a number of committees, coalitions, research groups and boards of directors.
 Stella representatives are often invited to give lectures at conferences highlighting issues related to sex work.
 The organization is also regularly invited to participate in artistic projects and events in Montreal.
-For example, in 2001, Stella took part in "Six personnages en quête d'auteur", a play directed by Wajdi Mouawad at the Théâtre de Quatre’sous.”
+For example, in 2001, Stella took part in Six personnages en quête d'auteur, a play directed by Wajdi Mouawad at the Théâtre de Quatre'sous.

-Stella works at the municipal, provincial and national level to promote sex workers’ rights, but also at the international level where it has affiliated with sex worker rights groups all over the world to fight for the same cause—the decriminalization of sex work.
-As explained in the “Dear Client” guide, one of the most asked question is “Why do sex workers do sex work?”
-The answer given by the organization Stella is “Sex work is work: an activity that generates income.
-Sex workers work first and foremost for money”.
+Stella works at the municipal, provincial and national level to promote sex workers' rights, and also at the international level where it has affiliated with sex worker rights groups all over the world to fight for the same cause—the decriminalization of sex work.
+As explained in the "Dear Client" guide, one of the most asked questions is "Why do sex workers do sex work?"
+The answer given by the organization Stella is "Sex work is work: an activity that generates income.
+Sex workers work first and foremost for money".

-History of the organization
+History

-Stella was born in 1995 after the work of a consultative committee set up by the AIDS Study Center in collaboration with the AQTTS, (L’association Québécoise des travailleuses et travailleurs du sexe), some community-based organization representatives (Centre-ville et Centre-Sud de Montréal) and doctors in epidemiology.
+Stella was born in 1995 after the work of a consultative committee set up by the AIDS Study Center in collaboration with the AQTTS (L’association Québécoise des travailleuses et travailleurs du sexe), some community-based organization representatives (Centre-ville et Centre-Sud de Montréal) and doctors in epidemiology.
 The sex workers involved in the committee's work on HIV prevention suggested that the best way to reduce HIV is to improve the life conditions and work conditions of sex workers.

-To that end, Stella opened its doors in April 1995 to specifically support cisgender and transgender women working in the sex industry, including street workers, escorts, porn actress, erotic dancers, etc. Stella set up a participative structure where women current or former sex workers would have a major input at every level of the organization - as volunteers, as members of the administration council or just a member of the working team.
-Stella acknowledges that their knowledge and experience are invaluable for developing actions and its tools that best suit the specific needs of all sex workers.
+To that end, Stella opened its doors in April 1995 to specifically support cisgender and transgender women working in the sex industry, including street workers, escorts, porn actress, and erotic dancers.
+Stella set up a participative structure where current or former sex workers would have a major input at every level of the organization - as volunteers, members of the administration council or just a members of the working team.
+Stella acknowledges that their knowledge and experience are invaluable for developing actions and tools that best suit the specific needs of all sex workers.